Family violence and personal violence

 - Failure to follow a VCAT order

-- Breaching a duty after having received two previous breach-of-duty notices for the same breach
+- Breaching a duty after having received 2 previous breach-of-duty notices for the same breach

 - Using the property for an illegal purpose